apache/pulsar/site2/docs/deploy-bare-metal.md

 > If you already have an exsiting zookeeper cluster and want to use it, you can skip this section.

 [ZooKeeper](https://zookeeper.apache.org) manages a variety of essential coordination-related and configuration-related tasks for Pulsar.
 To deploy a Pulsar cluster, you need to deploy ZooKeeper first.
 A 3-node ZooKeeper cluster is the recommended configuration.
-Pulsar does not make heavy use of ZooKeeper, so more lightweight machines or VMs should suffice for running ZooKeeper.
+Pulsar does not make heavy use of ZooKeeper, so the lightweight machines or VMs should suffice for running ZooKeeper.

 To begin, add all ZooKeeper servers to the configuration specified in [`conf/zookeeper.conf`](reference-configuration.md#zookeeper) (in the Pulsar directory that you create [above](#install-the-pulsar-binary-package)).
 The following is an example: